Urban sprawl

-In Continental Europe, the term peri-urbanisation is often used to denote similar dynamics and phenomena, but the term urban sprawl is currently being used by the European Environment Agency.
+In Europe, the term peri-urbanisation is often used to denote similar dynamics and phenomena, but the term urban sprawl is currently being used by the European Environment Agency.
 There is widespread disagreement about what constitutes sprawl and how to quantify it.
-For example, some commentators measure sprawl by residential density, using the average number of residential units per acre in a given area.
+For example, some commentators measure sprawl by residential density, using the average residential units per acre in a given area.
 Others associate it with decentralization (spread of population without a well-defined centre), discontinuity (leapfrogging development, as defined below), segregation of uses, and so forth.

 The term urban sprawl is highly politicized and almost always has negative connotations.
 It is criticized for causing environmental degradation, intensifying segregation, and undermining the vitality of existing urban areas, and is attacked on aesthetic grounds.
 The pejorative meaning of the term means that few openly support urban sprawl as such.
 The term has become a rallying cry for managing urban growth.

 Definition

-The term "urban sprawl" was often used in the letters between Lewis Mumford and Frederic J. Osborn, firstly by Osborn in his 1941 letter to Mumford and later by Mumford, generally condemning the waste of agricultural land and landscape due to suburban expansions.
+The term urban sprawl was often used in the letters between Lewis Mumford and Frederic J. Osborn, firstly by Osborn in his 1941 letter to Mumford and later by Mumford, generally condemning the waste of agricultural land and landscape due to suburban expansions.
 The term was used in an article in The Times in 1955 as a negative comment on the state of London's outskirts.
 Definitions of sprawl vary; researchers in the field acknowledge that the term lacks precision.
-Batty et al. defined sprawl as "uncoordinated growth: the expansion of community without concern for its consequences, in short, unplanned, incremental urban growth which is often regarded unsustainable."
-Bhatta et al. wrote in 2010 that despite a dispute over the precise definition of sprawl, there is a "general consensus that urban sprawl is characterized by [an] unplanned and uneven pattern of growth, driven by a multitude of processes and leading to inefficient resource utilization."
+Batty et al. defined sprawl as "uncoordinated growth: the expansion of community without concern for its consequences, in short, unplanned, incremental urban growth which is often regarded unsustainable".
+Bhatta et al. wrote in 2010 that despite a dispute over the precise definition of sprawl, there is a "general consensus that urban sprawl is characterized by [an] unplanned and uneven pattern of growth, driven by a multitude of processes and leading to inefficient resource utilization".

 Reid Ewing has shown that sprawl has typically been characterized as urban developments exhibiting at least one of the following characteristics: low-density or single-use development, strip development, scattered development, and/or leapfrog development (areas of development interspersed with vacant land).
 He argued that a better way to identify sprawl was to use indicators rather than characteristics because this was a more flexible and less arbitrary method.
-He proposed using "accessibility" and "functional open space" as indicators.
+He proposed using "accessibility" and "lack of functional open space" as indicators.
 Ewing's approach has been criticized for assuming that sprawl is defined by negative characteristics.

 What constitutes sprawl may be considered a matter of degree and will always be somewhat subjective under many definitions of the term.
 Ewing has also argued that suburban development does not, per se, constitute sprawl depending on the form it takes, although Gordon & Richardson have argued that the term is sometimes used synonymously with suburbanization in a pejorative way.